 This is the most exciting part of using the Miles app.
 It devises some challenges for users to complete and earn amazing rewards based on public transportation.

 For example, some rewards are worth 2,000-3,000 points.
 But, by availing of the Miles app challenges, you can get the same reward by taking shortcuts like taking other modes of transportation, such as one bus ride or five bike trips.

-This encourages people to take green transport modes to move around the city and promotes public transport as well.
+This encourages people to take green transport modes to move around cities and promotes public transport as well.